-Performing a Custom installation
+Performing a custom installation

-Performing aCcustom install is similar to performing an Easy install, except you have the option of selecting the components that best fit your personal needs.
+Performing a custom install is similar to performing a typical install, except you have the option of selecting the components that best fit your personal needs.
 To perform a custom install:

-- 1 Launch the installer the same as for an Easy installation. - 2 In the main IntragyAccess install window, from the pop-up menu select Custom Install.
+- 1 Launch the installer the same as for a Standard installation. - In the main Install dialog, instead of Install, select Custom.
 A dialog appears where you can select the components you want to install: